BenK/drupal-computed_field/README.txt

 ----------Getting Started-----------------------------------

-Before you can use Computed Field, you'll need to get CCK and enable (at the very least) the 'content' module.
-You will probably also want to enable the other cck modules, such as 'text', 'number', 'date', etc.
+Before you can use Computed Field, you'll enable the field module.
+You will probably also want to enable the other field modules, such as 'text', 'number', 'date', etc.

-To add a computed field to a content type, go to administer > content > content types, select the content type you want to add to, and click on the 'add field' tab.
+To add a computed field to a content type, go to administer > structure > content types, select the content type you want to add to, and click on the 'add field' tab.
 One of the field types available should be 'Computed', and it should have one bullet point under it, also labelled 'Computed'.
 If you select